remerjohnson/conda-reconcile/README.md

 Once Anaconda is installed, setting up the environment becomes copying and pasting one line on the command line.

 **NOTE:** For this particular repo, we are assuming a Windows user.
 This is the use case I am faced with, but it would in general work on other systems following those systems' instructions.
+This environment has been successfully built on Windows7 and Windows10 machines.

 ## Pre-requisite installation of Microsoft C++ Build Tools